TheintThinzarAung/Data-Analysis-Projects/Titanic Project/README.md

 [![Python](https://img.shields.io/badge/Python-3.8%2B-blue.svg)](https://www.python.org/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-This repository explores the **Titanic dataset** to predict passenger survival based on features like **age, sex, and class**.
-It showcases essential data analysis techniques, including data cleaning, visualization, and basic machine learning.
+This repository contains the analysis of the **Titanic dataset**, aiming to predict passenger survival based on features such as **age, sex, and class**.
+The project demonstrates various data analysis techniques, from data cleaning to visualizations.

 ---